-In the last decade, the study of cosmic microwave background (CMB) data has become one of the most powerful tools to study and understand the Universe.
+In the last decade, the study of cosmic microwave background (CMB) data has become one of the most powerful tools for studying and understanding the Universe.
 More precisely, measuring the CMB power spectrum leads to the estimation of most cosmological parameters.
 Nevertheless, accessing such precious physical information requires extracting several different astrophysical components from the data.
-Recovering those astrophysical sources (CMB, Sunyaev-Zel'dovich clusters, galactic dust) thus amounts to a component separation problem which has already led to an intense activity in the field of CMB studies.
+Recovering those astrophysical sources (CMB, Sunyaev-Zel'dovich clusters, galactic dust) thus amounts to a component separation problem which has already led to an intensive activity in the field of CMB studies.
 In this paper, we introduce a new sparsity-based component separation method coined Generalized Morphological Component Analysis (GMCA).
 The GMCA approach is formulated in a Bayesian maximum a posteriori (MAP) framework.
-Numerical results show that this new source recovery technique performs well compared to state-of-the-art component separation methods already applied to CMB data.
+Numerical results show that this new source recovery technique performs well compared to state-of-the-art component separation methods already applied to CMB data. © 2007 Elsevier B.V.
+All rights reserved.

-Key words: Blind component separation, Sparse overcomplete representations, Sparsity, Cosmic microwave background, Sunyaev-Zel'dovich, Morphological component analysis, Morphological diversity PACS:
+Keywords: Blind component separation; Sparse overcomplete representations; Sparsity; Cosmic microwave background; Sunyaev-Zel'dovich; Morphological component analysis; Morphological diversity

-Introduction
+0. Introduction

 Investigating Cosmic Microwave Background (CMB) data is of huge scientific importance as it improves our knowledge of the Universe [8].
 Indeed, most cosmological parameters can be derived from the study of CMB data.
-In the last decade several experiments (Archeops, Boomerang, Maxima, WMAP - [1]) have already provided amounts of data and astrophysical information.
+In the last decade several experiments (Archeops, Boomerang, Maxima, WMAP [1]) have already provided large amounts of data and astrophysical information.
 The forthcoming Planck ESA mission will provide new accurate data requiring effective data analysis tools.
-More precisely, recovering useful scientific information requires disentangling in the CMB data the contribution of several astrophysical components namely CMB itself, Galactic emissions from dust and synchrotron, Sunyaev-Zel'dovich (SZ) clusters [12] to name a few.
-In the frequency range used for CMB observations [3], the observed data combines contributions from distinct astrophysical components the recovery of which falls in the frame of component separation.
+More precisely, recovering useful scientific information requires disentangling in the CMB data the contributions of several astrophysical components namely the CMB itself, galactic emissions from dust and synchrotrons, Sunyaev-Zel'dovich (SZ) clusters [12] to name a few.
+In the frequency range used for CMB observations [3], the observed data combine contributions from distinct astrophysical components the recovery of which falls in the frame of component separation.